// ports

 - Which ports should never be exposed to the public internet?

-- RDP (3389), SMB (445), Telnet (23), database ports (1433, 3306, 5432, 27017, 6379), and SNMP (161).
-Put them behind a VPN or zero-trust proxy.
+- RDP (3389), SMB (445), Telnet (23), all database ports (1433, 3306, 5432, 27017, 6379, 9200), SNMP (161) and Memcached (11211 UDP).
+Put them behind a VPN, SSH tunnel or zero-trust proxy.

-- What's the difference between port 25, 465 and 587 for SMTP?
+- What's the difference between SMTP ports 25, 465 and 587?